What is the IUPUC Financial Assistance Agreement?

 Yes, if you meet the eligibility requirements (see below), you may be able to receive financial aid to assist with the costs of attending both IUPUC and Ivy Tech Community College - Columbus Indiana.

-What are the eligibility requirements to receive financial aid in the Passport program?
+What are the eligibility requirements to receive financial aid in the Financial Assistance program?

-To be eligible to receive financial aid in the Passport program, you must:
+To be eligible to receive financial aid while taking classes at both institutions, you must:

 • Complete a Free Application for Federal Student Aid (FAFSA) with HOME school code.
 (IUPUC